Dodger “Firsts”

 Jim Barbieri is the first to play in the Little League World Series (1954) and a World Series

-As a tribute to Dr. Martin Luther King, Jr., an East-West Major League Baseball Classic benefit game, sponsored by the Southern Christian Leadership Conference, is played at Dodger Stadium.
+As a tribute to Dr. Martin Luther King, Jr., an East-West Major League Baseball Classic benefit game, sponsored by the Southern Christian Leadership Conference, is played at Dodger Stadium, Los Angeles with support from the O’Malley family.
 Coretta Scott King threw the ceremonial first pitch and the East team behind Player of the Game Ron Fairly’s home run beat the West, 5-1.
-Fifteen future Hall of Famers played in this game.
+Sports Illustrated headlined its 2021 story, “The Greatest (Forgotten) Game Ever Played: MLB’s 1970 Exhibition to Honor MLK”.
+SI reported “At least 23 current and future Hall of Famers were in uniform that day.”
+In addition, another Hall of Famer Jackie Robinson was in the stands supporting the game.

 For 18 seasons in Los Angeles, ticket prices for Dodger home games remained unchanged from 1958-75.
 Prices ranged from 75 cents to $3.50 during that time, earning Dodger Stadium an extraordinary reputation as a place for a first-rate, affordable family outing